 When you meet someone for the first time and they have a great personality, you want to become friends.
 Right?
 Your blog content has the same goal: to make the readers like you and want to start a relationship with you and your brand.

-Showing up in your writing is a great idea.
-No matter what your topic is, infusing your personality in your content will make your blog stand out from the crowd.
+Expressing your personality through your writing is a wonderful idea.
+No matter the topic, infusing your individuality in the content will make your blog stand out from the crowd.

 Once you are clear on your brand personality, you can sprinkle it throughout your content in several ways, like for example: